jdidion/ClickTypes/README.md

 ### Docstring utilization

-ClickTypes uses the [docparse](library) to parse the docstrings of command functions and composites to extract help text.
+ClickTypes uses the [docparse](https://github.com/jdidion/docparse) library to parse the docstrings of command functions and composites to extract help text.
 Note that currently docparse only supports Google-style docstrings.

 ```python
 # test.py